skedgeme/wrecker/examples/Client.md

 If this doesn't make sense on inspection, that is okay.
 This file builds up all the necessary utilities and documents every line.

-Most of the code in this file is "generic".
+Most of the code in this file is "generic."
 It is the type of boilerplate you make once for an API client.

-You don't need to make a polished typed API client to use `wrecker`, just look at TODO_MAKE_AESON_LENS_EXAMPLE.
+You don't need to make a polished typed API client to use `wrecker`;
+just look at TODO_MAKE_AESON_LENS_EXAMPLE.

 ## Outline